AI security for systems with real authority

 Operationalize

-Make the work repeatable so the team keeps moving after the first assessment or questionnaire.
+Make the work repeatable so the team keeps moving after launch, audit requests, or customer diligence.

 Writing